aniekanBane/bank-simulation/README.md

 # Banking Account Sim
-Simulation of common banking transactions
+Simulation of common banking transactions.
 This project is based of the C#101 tutorials on .NET series and Learning C# by Joe Marni on LinkedIn learning

 ## Getting Started